miteshbsjat/resume/rst_01/resume.rst

 employment
 --------------

+Stealth Startup.
+Co-Founder (Lx).
+Mar 2023 - Present
+    * Consulting Clients on Cloud onboarding, migration from monolith to microservices.
+    * Contributor to Open Source by creating several useful tools and libraries.
+    * Training clients on BigData, Cloud, Distributed and Scalable Architecture.
+    * Working on our internal product.
 CRED.
 Systems Architect (L7).
 Aug 2020 - Feb 2023
     * Define Strategies and Roadmap inline with all product BUs to ensure 99.9% availability of CRED’s microservices.
     * Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and CI/CD as a Service (CaaS) offering.